Hanbunko/Cross-Iteration-Transferable-Attack/README.md

-the files start with "exp" are the new ATTACKs. notice that I did not use args: all hyperparameter are set manually in the file.
+the files start with "exp" are the new ATTACKs. exp_00_pre_1.py is our new attack with highest Transferability.
+Notice that all hyperparameter are set manually in the file.